Seeed-Studio/wiki-documents/docs/Seeeduino-XIAO-Expansion-Board.md

 **Step 1**.
 Install the Seeeduino XIAO on the Expansion board then conect the Type-C cable.

 **Step 2**.
-Open Arduino IDE, Copy the code and stick on the Ardiono IDE then uploard it.
+Open Arduino IDE, Copy the code and stick on the Ardiono IDE then upload it.

 **Code**